bellamkondaprakash/chatbot_for_wiki-knowledge/README.md

-# chatbot-rnn
+# Chatbot_Tensorflow
-A toy chatbot powered by deep learning and trained on data from Reddit.
-Built on TensorFlow v1.5.0 and Python v3.6.1.
+Chatbot with data imported from DBpedia's wikipedia dataset and Reddit data using Tensorflow v1.5 and Python v3.6.1

 Here is a sample chat transcript (not cherry-picked).
 Lines that start with ">" are me; the lines without ">" are the chatbot's responses.